vishnuv4/pyscope/README.md

 ## Description

-Tool to simulate signals on an oscilloscope.
+Tool to illustrate signals on an oscilloscope, for educational purposes.
 Runs on Windows.

 ![pyscope](https://github.com/user-attachments/assets/a0922f71-2954-45cb-8722-e9e3f90841d3)